-Schedule A
+SCHEDULE A

-Faculty or Course Faculty or Course Pre-requisites Applied Science (excl.
-Applied Geography, and Wool and Pastoral Sciences courses) Biological Sciences Engineering Industrial Arts Course Medicine Military Studies (Engineering course and Applied Science course) Science Bachelor of Science (Education) AND (b) either Mathematics at Level 2F or higher; OR Mathematics at Level 2S, provided that the candidate's performance in Architecture Applied Geography and Wool and Pastoral Sciences Courses (Faculty of Applied Science) (a) Science at Level 2S or higher AND (b) Mathematics at Level 2S or higher Arts Social Work Degree course English at Level 2 or higher Commerce (a) Mathematics at Level 2S or higher AND (b) either English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in this sub- ject and his general level of attain- ment are at standards acceptable to the Professorial Board.
-Law Combined Jurisprudence/Law Combined Arts/Law Combined Commerce/Law Nil Nil As for Arts As for Commerce Military Studies (Arts course) English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in this sub- ject and his general level of attain- ment are at standards acceptable to the Professorial Board, and provided that a candidate so qualified shall not enrol in a course of English literature.
+Faculty or Course Faculty or Course Prerequisites Commerce (a) Mathematics at Level 2S or higher AND (b) either English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Professorial Board.
+Law Combined Arts/Law Combined Commerce/Law Combined Jurisprudence/Law Nil As for Arts As for Commerce Nil Military Studies (Arts course) English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in this subject and his general level of attainment are at standards acceptable to the Professorial Board, and provided that a can- didate so qualified shall not enrol in a course of English literature.
+Social Work Course English at Level 2 or higher OR English at Level 3, provided that the candidate's performance in the subject and his general level of attainment are at standards acceptable to the Professorial Board, and provided that a can- didate so qualified shall not enrol in English I.